Continuing our discussion of this diagram from the previous lesson (0.4 -- Introduction to C++ development):

 Second, the linker ensures all cross-file dependencies are resolved properly.
 For example, if you define something in one .cpp file, and then use it in a different .cpp file, the linker connects the two together.
 If the linker is unable to connect a reference to something with its definition, you’ll get a linker error, and the linking process will abort.

-Third, the linker also is capable of linking library files.
-A library file is a collection of precompiled code that has been “packaged up” for reuse in other programs.
+Third, the linker typically links in one or more library files, which are collections of precompiled code that have been “packaged up” for reuse in other programs.

 Building